Open Source is good idea for sharing our knowledge, because knowledge is belong to the world and not for sale.

 Internal Style Sheets

 Internal style sheets should be used when you want to control the look and layout of a single web page.
-The internal style sheet code (
+The internal style sheet code () is placed in between the head tags.

 The internal style sheet in the following CSS code example tells the web browser to make the text color in the paragraph the color red.